BoscoDomingo/SpotifyMatcher/README.md

 Head over to [the Spotify Developer website](https://developer.spotify.com/dashboard/), log in with your Spotify account and create a new application (name doesn't matter).

-Copy the `client id` and the `client secret`, open the settings and add `https://open.spotify.com/` to the "Redirect URIs".
+Copy the `client id` and the `client secret` (don't worry, the ones shown below no longer valid), open the settings and add `https://open.spotify.com/` to the "Redirect URIs".

 ![](https://i.imgur.com/lwFiRh9.png)
 ![](https://i.imgur.com/OerZP5c.jpg)